syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 ## Event

 The `ItemDragging` event is raised while dragging and dropping the item in the `SfListView`.
-The `ItemDraggingEventArgs` has the following members which provides the information for the `ItemDragging` event:
+The `ItemDraggingEventArgs` has the following members which provide the information for the `ItemDragging` event:

  * `Action`: Return the drag `Action` such as start, dragging, and drop.
  * `Bounds`: Return bounds of drag item when dragging and dropping.
  * `Handled`: If this member is set to `true`, dragging can be handled.
 It is applicable only if `Action` is `Dragging`.
  * `DataItem`: Returns the underlying data of the dragging item.
- * `NewIndex`: Returns the item index of the `DataSource.DisplayItems` where dragging item is going to be dropped.
+ * `NewIndex`: Return the item index of the `DataSource.DisplayItems` where the dragging item will be dropped.
- * `OldIndex`: Returns the item index of the `DataSource.DisplayItems` where dragging item started.
-The OldIndex and NewIndex will be same if `Action` is `Start`.
+ * `OldIndex`: Return the item index of the `DataSource.DisplayItems` where the dragging item started.
+The OldIndex and NewIndex will be the same if `Action` is `Start`.
- * `Position`: Returns the touch position of the drag item from screen coordinates.
+ * `Position`: Returns the touch position of the drag item from the screen coordinates.

 ## Auto scroll options

 ### Auto scroll margin

-To adjust auto scroll margin, set a value to the `ScrollMargin` property of `AutoScroller` to enable auto-scrolling while dragging.
+To adjust the auto scroll margin, set a value to the `ScrollMargin` property of `AutoScroller` to enable auto-scrolling while dragging.
 The default value is `15`.
-Auto-scrolling will be enabled when reaching `ScrollMargin` from view bounds while dragging.
+Auto-scrolling will be enabled when reaching the `ScrollMargin` from view bounds while dragging.

 To disable auto-scrolling, set the value to `0` for `ScrollMargin`.